argymouz/alan-compiler/README.md

 -o flag must go before -i or -f to be registered.

-Intermediate code in both cases goes to .imm file.
+Intermediate code in both cases goes to test.imm file.

-Final code goes to .asm file.
+Final code goes to test.asm file.

+The files that are produced are saved in the same directory as the file with the source code.